 I am such a Tita.
-I have been since that term even trended.
-I don’t drink and I have never really entered a bar or pub before.
+Prolly have been since that term even trended.
+I’m a person who doesn’t drink and I have never really entered a bar or pub before.
 I don’t do parties, #TGIF gimiks, and my night life consists of me scrolling through my phone or writing on my planners and journals.
 So when I got invited by Zomato PH for a dinner at Pablo’s Pub and Restaurant, I actually hesitated at first!
 I thought it was going to be just drinks but boy am I grateful I accepted the offer!

 Of empty glasses and filled bottles